Vegårshei Municipality: Economy

-As of 2019, public administration and the service sector, are most important in regard to employment; the retail industry and entities that have hotel services and those that serve food and beverages, constitute 11% of employment; agriculture and forestry accounts for 9% of employment; manufacturing accounts for 7% of employment—21% including those employed in construction and those employed in the energy sector and [water supply]vannforsyning/ [garbage collection or] renovasjon.
+As of 2019, public administration and the service sector, are most important in regard to employment; the retail industry and entities that have hotel services and those that serve food and beverages, constitute 11% of employment; agriculture and forestry accounts for 9% of employment; manufacturing accounts for 7% of employment—21% including those employed in construction and those employed in the energy sector and public utilities.
 Of the inhabitants that are employed, 55% have employment outside the municipal borders.

 It is well-suited for hunting and fishing for residents and tourists alike.

 Transportation

 The Sørlandsbanen railway line runs through the municipality, stopping at Vegårshei Station, just north of the village of Myra.
 There are several Norwegian county roads that cross the municipality, connecting it to its neighbors.
 Some of the roads include Norwegian County Road 414, Norwegian County Road 415, Norwegian County Road 416, and Norwegian County Road 417.